 There are 47 protected tree species in terms of the National Forests Act of 1998, which may not be cut, destroyed, damaged or removed.
 Neither may the trees or their products be collected, removed, exported or donated, unless the DAFF has granted a licence.
 The Act also protects live trees occurring in natural forests.

 National Arbor Week, which is celebrated annually in September, serves to promote awareness for the need to plant and maintain indigenous trees throughout South Africa.
-Every Arbor Week celebration highlights two specifc trees - one common and one rare species.
-The theme for the 2015 Arbor Week Campaign was: “Forests and People: Investing in a sustainable future”.
+Every Arbor Week celebration highlights two specific trees – one common and one rare species.
+The theme for the 2017 Arbor Week Campaign was: “Forests and Water”.

-Several protected tree species of the savanna, such as camel thorn and leadwood, contribute substantially to the lucrative braai wood market, and guidelines have been set for licensing processes to assist with the control of their use.
-Kathu Forest in the Northern Cape is the frst woodland area to be declared protected woodland under the National Forests Act of 1998.
+Kathu Forest in the Northern Cape is the first woodland area to be declared protected woodland under the National Forests Act of 1998.

 The woodlands are a valuable source of fuel, building material, craft timber and a variety of non-timber products.
 These include fruit, fodder, medicinal compounds, honey, meat and mushrooms.
 They form the backbone of the livelihoods of millions of people.

-The fIsheries industry is estimated to provide about 27 000 direct jobs in the industry (16 000 in the primary sector and 11 000 in the secondary and tertiary sectors), while an additional 81 000 people are indirectly employed in industries that are at least partially dependent on the fshing sector.
+The fisheries industry is estimated to provide about 27 000 direct jobs in the industry (16 000 in the primary sector and 11 000 in the secondary and tertiary sectors), while an additional 81 000 people are indirectly employed in industries that are at least partially dependent on the fishing sector.

 Government aims to ensure the conservation, protection, rehabilitation and recovery of depleted and degraded natural resources by, among other things, developing recovery plans in prioritised areas of fish stocks such as abalone, west coast rock lobsters and deep water hake by 2018/19.